 >> Jesus defeated Satan on the cross –

-The Father let Satan torture and kill His Son, literally butchering Him until
+The Father let Satan torture and kill His Son; he butchered Him until

-every drop of His blood exited the wounds on His body.
-The man was literally
+every drop of blood exited His body.
+Christ was literally

-flayed alive, His flesh torn to ribbons; the rage that Satan had against
+flayed alive, His flesh torn to ribbons, Satan's rage against Him

 strength to wield the whips across His back, and then had Him nailed to a